Anatoly1010/Atomize/readme.md

 # Atomize - Split your spectrometer apart!

 A modular open source software for working with scientific devices and combining them into a spectrometer.<br/>
-The general idea is close to FSC2 software developed by Jens Thomas Törring, http://users.physik.fu-berlin.de/~jtt/fsc2.phtml.<br/>
+The general idea is close to [FSC2 software](http://users.physik.fu-berlin.de/~jtt/fsc2.phtml) developed by Jens Thomas Törring<br/>
 The liveplot library based on pyqtgraph is used as a main graphics library.
-The liveplot was developed by Phil Reinhold, https://github.com/PhilReinhold/liveplot
+The [liveplot](https://github.com/PhilReinhold/liveplot) was developed by Phil Reinhold

 ### Status: early in development